BiodiversityDataScienceCorp/2023_Group_2/README.md

 Sidra's favorite specie: I think my favorite specie is orcas.
 It's interesting how there are two different types, resident and transient, and they have different diets.
 There are 3 different family groups of resident orcas in puget sound.

 Kayli's favorite species: My favorite species are dogs because there is such a large varitey breeds.
 Not to mention that they are amazing pets and friends.
 I am such a dog person and I could not imagine not having a dog.
-They have been my companions for most of my life.
+They have been my companions for most of my life